Tom Lee Park: Events held in Tom Lee Park

 Among several events held throughout the year, the park is well known throughout the city and region as the site of different outdoor events.

 Music

 The annual Memphis in May celebration is a high-profile event in the park.

 The Beale Street Music Festival is a three-day event during the Memphis in May celebration, hosting over 60 musical acts each year on four stages, in diverse genres such as blues, hip-hop, and metal.

 The Sunset Symphony concert, since discontinued, the largest annual performance event of the Memphis Symphony Orchestra, was a highlight in the park during Memorial Day weekend, marking the end of the Memphis in May celebration.
 It has been replaced with a "Celebrate Memphis" event marking the end of the monthlong affair.

 Barbecue Cooking Contest

 The World Championship Barbecue Cooking Contest, held the third weekend of May, is the world's largest pork barbecue cooking competition, attracting hundreds of competitors to Tom Lee Park from around the world.

+Revitalization

+The concept for the revitalization of Tom Lee Park was first proposed by architecture and urban design firm Studio Gang in 2017.
+Developed with the Mayor’s Riverfront Task Force in partnership with Memphis River Parks Partnership, the Studio's master plan reimagined six miles of the city’s Mississippi riverfront as a connected network of spaces and opportunities that benefits the entire community and restores the natural ecology of the area.

+The revitalized Tom Lee Park opened in September 2023.
+Designed by Studio Gang and SCAPE, the project transformed 30 acres of overlooked land along the river, formerly occupied by sparse green lawns and heavily compacted soil.
+The design restored native Tennessee plants, including over 1,000 new trees such as goldenrod and milkweed.

+Conceived to reconnect the city of Memphis to the Mississippi, the design features five new entrances that extend from major streets and connect to a series of winding paths that weave the park's primary zones together.
+The zones range from lively areas for recreation and flexible activities to more quiet, intimate areas for contemplation.
+Sculptural playgrounds designed by Monstrum take the form of giant creatures: a sturgeon, caterpillar, salamander, and a family of river otters.
+At the northern entrance, a switchback path leads down a series of bluffs to the river's edge, establishing the first fully accessible connection between Memphis and the river.

+Among the park's new structures, a 1,486-square-metre canopy and event space, made of glulam and steel, protects and shades a set of multi-use courts, which are animated by a bright mural by Memphis-born artist James Little.